sthiede/Comparative_Genomics/day1_afternoon/README.md

 ```

 Open the file WgsMetrics.txt and explore various statistics.
-It will generate various statistics and the definition for each statistic s can be found [here](https://broadinstitute.github.io/picard/picard-metric-definitions.html#CollectWgsMetrics.WgsMetrics)
+It will generate various statistics and the definition for each can be found [here](https://broadinstitute.github.io/picard/picard-metric-definitions.html#CollectWgsMetrics.WgsMetrics)

 > Question: Extract mean coverage information from WgsMetrics.txt
 <!---